linan2/TensorFlow-speech-enhancement/README.md

-# This is a deep learning mapping based speech enhancement
+# This is a deep learning mapping based speech enhancement method.

 ## Attention:
 If your task is to do speech dereverberation, before running this code, you need cut data.